apache/couchdb/share/doc/src/api/design.rst

     * **map**:  Map Function for View
     * **reduce (optional)**:  Reduce Function for View

-For more information on writing views, see :ref:`views`.
+For more information on writing views, see :ref:`api/ddoc/view`.

+.. _api/ddoc.delete:

 ``DELETE /db/_design/design-doc``
 =================================